EdenDrori/HomeTask/README.md

 This project demonstrates a schema-driven approach to form generation, making it highly scalable and maintainable.
 It dynamically adapts to varying schemas, ensuring robust form validation and an improved user experience.

-Let me know if you have more question about the project.
-Thank you.
-Eden Drori
-בב
-ב